Unsupervised Understanding of Location and Illumination Changes in Egocentric Videos: Introduction

 Regarding the global features to be used, relevant information can be obtained from recent advances in FPV \cite{Betancourt2014} and scene recognition \cite{Zhou2014, Oliva2001}.
-Given the restricted computational resources of wearable devices, we use computationally efficient features such as color histograms and GIST.
-However, the proposed approach can be extended with more complex features such as deep features \cite{Zhu2013}.
-In that case three important issues must be considered: i) The computational cost will restrict the applicability in wearable devices. ii) It will require large amounts of training videos and manual labels. iii) The use of existent ``pre-trained'' neuronal architectures compromise the unsupervised nature of our approach.
+Given the restricted computational resources of wearable devices, we use computationally efficient features such as color histograms and GIST descriptors.
+However, the proposed approach can be extended with more complex data such as deep features \cite{Zhu2013}.
+In that case three important issues must be considered: i) the computational cost will restrict the applicability in wearable devices; ii) it will require large amounts of training videos and manual labels; iii) the use of existent ``pre-trained'' neural architectures compromises the unsupervised nature of our approach.

-The novelties of this paper are three folded: i) It evaluates the capability of different linear and non-linear manifold methods, namely Principal Component Analysis (PCA), Isometric Mapping (Isomaps) and Self Organizing Maps (SOM), to capture light/location patterns from different global features without using manual labels. ii) It analyzes, following a feature selection procedure, the most discriminative components of the selected global features, iii) As an application case, the proposed unsupervised strategy is used to improve the \emph{hand-detection} problem in FPV.
+The novelties of this paper are three folded: i) It evaluates the capability of different linear and non-linear manifold methods, namely Principal Component Analysis (PCA), Isometric Mapping (Isomaps), Self Organizing Maps (SOM) and Growing Neural Gas (GNG), to capture light/location patterns from different global features without using manual labels. ii) It analyzes, following a feature selection procedure, the most discriminative components of the selected global features, iii) As an application case, the proposed unsupervised strategy is used to improve the \emph{hand-detection} problem in FPV.
 The hand-detection problem is used as an example, because of its impact on context-aware devices in hand-based methods, and because it allows us to illustrate the role of the unsupervised layer and its contribution to the final hand-detection performance.
 The use of the same strategy at higher inference levels such as hand-segmentation or hand-tracking is left as future research.

 The remainder of this paper is organized as follows: Section \ref{sec:stateoftheart} summarizes some recent strategies to understand automatically contextual information.
 Later, Section \ref{sec:method} introduces our methodological approach, summing up the selected features, different manifold methods and some common unsupervised evaluation procedures.
 In Section \ref{sec:results} the manifold methods are trained, and their capability to capture light/location patterns is evaluated in a post-learning strategy using the manual labels of two public FPV datasets.
 Section \ref{sec:application} illustrates the use of the best performing manifold method to improve the hand-detection rate in FPV.
 Finally, Section \ref{sec:conclusions} concludes and provides some future research lines.